 - Soil Health – Reducing emissions and enhancing soil carbon sequestration.

-- Nitrogen Management – Implementing the 4Rs of nitrogen management and reducing nitrous oxide, a potent greenhouse gas.
-The 4Rs are Right Source, Right Rate, Right Time and Right Place.
+- Nitrogen Management – Improving nitrogen management to reduce nitrous oxide, a potent greenhouse gas.

-- Livestock Partnership – Reducing potent methane emissions from manure.
+- Livestock Partnership – Reducing potent methane emissions through manure and feed management.

 - Grazing and Pasture – Reducing emissions and building soil carbon stocks in grazing systems.

-- Agroforestry, Forestry and Upland Wildlife Habitat – Building carbon stocks in perennial biomass and soils.
+- Agroforestry, Forestry and Wildlife Habitat – Building carbon stocks in trees, perennial biomass and soils and reducing the risk of potential emissions from catastrophic wildfire.

 - Restoration of Disturbed Lands – Improving the quality of previously mined or degraded lands to increase soil and perennial biomass carbon stocks.